St Wick. Patron off firearms and puppies.

 It seems I'm not as much of a theological miscreant as I thought.
 I've been dropping in on discussions on the difference between sola scriptura and solo scriptura and, while being initially inclined to interpret the latter as a Star Wars meme, my subsequent understanding is that solo scriptura is pig latin for more modern distortions of … Continue reading Sola scriptura and Solo scriptura

 I have always said Star Wars had a Taoist feel to it.
 Not just Yoda, but the idea of the Force having a light and dark side.
 Very yin yang.
 Obviously I'm not the only one to think so.
-Those familiar with Star Wars will recognize the symbols for the Empire and the Rebels.
+Those familiar with Star Wars will recognise the symbols for the Empire and the Rebels.

 Hat tip to Peregrin Wildoak for this find.